mason-fish/bugbash/README.md

 # Dummy Repo For Autobuild Bug Bash
-This is the moldiest repo of all time
+This is the most endearing repo of all time